sidoncode/StockPrice-DeepLearning-Python/README.md

 ## Why to use Neural Networks in Machine Learning?

-</br>A deep neural network analyzes data with learned representations akin to the way a person would look at a problem.
+### A deep neural network analyzes data with learned representations akin to the way a person would look at a problem.
 In traditional machine learning, the algorithm is given a set of relevant features to analyze, however, in deep learning, the algorithm is given raw data and derives the features itself.